- By Richard Berry

 Which SIPP Has The Best App And Platform?

-Hargreaves Lansdown has the best SIPP platform for those who want to use their SIPP account to make their investing decisions.
-Whilst, Interactive Investor, Bestinvest and AJ Bell may be cheaper, they do not offer anywhere near as comprehensive set of data, research and analysis as Hargreaves Lansdown.
+Hargreaves Lansdown has the best SIPP platform if you want to use your SIPP account to make investing decisions.
+Whilst, Interactive Investor, Bestinvest and AJ Bell may be cheaper, they don’t offer anywhere near as comprehensive set of data, research and analysis as Hargreaves Lansdown.

-HL enables you to see risers, fallers, get an overview of world markets, drill down in a company’s fundamentals, compare charts, see what the most popular traded shares are from their 1.7 million customers and rank bonds by yield and coupons.
+HL enables you to see risers, fallers, get an overview of world markets, drill down in a company’s fundamentals and compare charts.
+You can also see what the most popular traded shares are from their 1.7 million customers and rank bonds by yield and coupons.

 Hargreaves Lansdown also produce a list of shortlisted funds, sector reviews and should you wish to use them for market timing technical analysis on their charting software.